-Charges for services and Property Tax revenue came in under the budgeted amount.
-The Library also received a \$12,963 grant from the State of Illinois.
-Because of previous delays in receipt of payment, this revenue was unbudgeted for FY 2015.
+Property Tax revenue and miscellaneous revenue came in over the budgeted amount.
+Due to their unpredictable nature, the Library typically budgets a minimal amount for gifts and donations.
+The Library also received a \$13,057 grant from the State of Illinois.
+Because of previous delays in receipt of payment, this revenue was unbudgeted for FY 2017.

-The Library transferred \$475,000 from the General Fund to the Capital Reserve.
+The Library transferred \$300,000 from the General Fund to the Capital Reserve.
 This transfer includes funds for HVAC loan repayment, current, and planned future capital repairs and improvements.

-General Fund expenditures for FY2016 were \$186,205 below the adopted expenditure budget.
-(Not including the budgeted \$205,000 transfer out to the Capital Reserve.)
+General Fund expenditures for FY2017 were \$174,669 below the adopted expenditure budget.

 The largest variance from the General Fund budget was in Personal Services.
-Of the \$1,674,178 budgeted, \$1,580,099 was actually spent.
-The Library realized significant cost savings this year as the result of the resignation of a senior department manager.
-Other open positions took longer to fill than expected, which meant months of cost savings when those positions were vacant.
+Of the \$1,700, 938 budgeted, \$1,650,099 was actually spent.
+This 3% variance is largely due to staff turnover.